terceiro/autodep8/README.md

 If a known package type is NOT detected, autodep8 exits with 1 and produces not output.

-## Copyright
+# COPYRIGHT

-Copyright © 2014 by the contributing authors.
+Copyright (c) 2014 by the contributing authors.
 See `git log` for details.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by